-ESL Composition Skills

-Prerequisite: Successful completion of ESL 078 or ESL 079.
+ESL Composition Skills Prerequisite: Minimum grade of C in ESL 078 or 079.
 Course Advisory: ESL Assessment Test Score: Level 1.
-An advanced class for non-native speakers of English which offers practice in writing, vocabulary acquisition, and related grammar practice.
-Includes ongoing practice in critical analysis of English paragraph logic.
+An advanced class for non-native speakers of English which offers practice in academic writing.
+Emphases include paragraph and essay logic, writing from sources, advanced sentence structure, and vocabulary building.
 Frequent compositions, quizzes, graded exercises, and a final exam are required.
 This course is a prerequisite for English 350 for those students who score 31-75 on the ESL assessment test.
-Repeatable 1 time.
 Three hours lecture.